-Apple warns on holiday sales amid weakness in emerging markets
+Apple warns on holiday sales, sending value below $1 trillion

 (Reuters) - Apple Inc on Thursday warned that sales for the crucial holiday quarter would likely miss Wall Street expectations, which Chief Executive Tim Cook blamed on weakness in emerging markets and foreign exchange costs.

-The weak forecast by the world’s most valuable technology company sent shares down as much as 7 percent, taking roughly $70 billion off Apple’s market value and deepening concerns for technology companies set by results from Amazon.com Inc and Google parent Alphabet Inc.
+The disappointing forecast by the world’s most valuable technology company helped send shares down as much as 7 percent, taking roughly $70 billion off Apple’s market value and forcing that value below $1 trillion.
+The forecast could also deepen concerns for technology companies that saw a sell-off after misses by Amazon.com Inc and Google parent Alphabet Inc.

-Apple said it expects between $89 billion and $93 billion in revenue for its fiscal first quarter ending in December, with a midpoint of $91 billion coming in below Wall Street expectations of $93 billion, according Refinitiv data.
+Apple said it expects between $89 billion and $93 billion in revenue for its fiscal first quarter ending in December, with a midpoint of $91 billion coming in below Wall Street expectations of $93 billion, according to IBES data from Refinitiv.

+Cook in an interview with Reuters said that Apple is “seeing some macroeconomic weakness in some of the emerging markets.”
+He later told investors on a conference call that weak markets included Brazil, India, Russia and Turkey.
+Sales were flat in the fourth quarter in India, Cook said.

+“Obviously, we would like to see that be a huge growth,” Cook said on the call.

-Executives said they also would quit giving the number of iPhones, iPads and Mac computers in the future, leading to a further drop in the share price, since investors closely follow the figures.
+Executives said they also would quit giving the number of iPhones, iPads and Mac computers, leading to a further drop in the share price, since iPhone unit sales was long the key indicator of quarterly success.

+Withholding that number will make it impossible to calculate the average selling price of phones, another key measure.

+Apple executives said unit sales are becoming less relevant as customers buy bundled products that include subscription services like Apple Music.

 For the quarter ended in September, Apple brought in $62.9 billion in revenue and $2.91 per share in profits, beating expectations of $61.5 billion and $2.79, respectively.

+“Our worry is there must be a limit to Apple’s pricing power,” said George Salmon, an analyst at Hargreaves Lansdown.
+“The group is now charging close to $800 per phone, and while that’s helping revenues climb despite flat sales volumes, one has to wonder how the strategy to shimmy up the price ladder fares in a downturn.
+If consumers start feeling the pinch, those price tags could put the punters off.”

-In an interview with Reuters, Cook said some of the forecast was explained by Apple releasing its top-end iPhone models, the XS and XS Max, in the fiscal fourth quarter.
+In an interview with Reuters, Cook said his caution on holiday sales was in part due to Apple’s earlier-than-normal launch of its top-end iPhone models, the XS and XS Max.

 Cook also said foreign exchange rates would have a $2 billion negative impact on Apple’s sales forecast.

 Apple was unsure whether it can make enough new iPhones, Apple Watches, iPads and Mac models it released in recent weeks, Cook told Reuters.
-Apple is widely expanding the use of its facial recognition unlocking system in iPhones and iPads, which uses special lasers that are still produced by only a handful of suppliers.
+Apple is widely expanding the use of its facial recognition unlocking system in iPhones and iPads, which uses special lasers that are produced by only a handful of suppliers.

-Cook said that Apple is “seeing some macroeconomic weakness in some of the emerging markets.”
-He later told investors that weak markets included Brazil, India, Russia and Turkey.

 Elazar Advisors analyst Chaim Siegel said that China trade issues could be making it difficult for Apple to get the supplies it needs.
 “As for emerging markets slowing, that’s also contagion from China.
 Both trade war issues coming to reality,” he said.